hunterjackson/docs/source/rethink.rst

 Auto Create Tables
 ~~~~~~~~~~~~~~~~~~

-The sink supports auto creation of tables for each topic.
+The Sink supports auto creation of tables for each topic.
 This mapping is set in the ``connect.rethink.export.route.query`` option.

 A user specified primary can be set in the ``PK`` clause for the ``connect.rethink.export.route.query`` option.
 Only one
 key is supported.
 If more than one is set only the first is used.
 If no primary keys are set the default primary key